Are Alaska Records Public?

 - Applicant’s mailing address, phone number, and social security number

 - Trial case number

 - Details of the arrest (name of arresting officer, arresting agency, prosecuting agency, and prosecutor).

 They are to present the aforementioned information to the court where they were sentenced, or a superior court.

 What is the Best Public Records Search Database?

 The best public records search database varies on a case-by-case basis.
-Generally, record seekers can achieve the best results by contacting the government agency that is directly charged with maintaining the record.
+Generally, record seekers can achieve the best results by contacting the state government agencies that are directly charged with maintaining the record.
 For instance, the Alaska Department of Public Safety (DPS) maintains a public database that lists the information of convicted sex offenders residing in different cities around the state.
 Users can search through the database by name, address type, or zip code.
-Similarly, the Alaska Department of Corrections maintains information on persons held in correctional facilities within the state as well as details of individuals out on parole.
+Similarly, the Alaska Department of Corrections maintains information on persons held in correctional facilities within the state and details of individuals out on parole.

 How Long Does It Take to Obtain an Alaska Public Record?

 The time to process and obtain a public records request in Alaska will vary according to the state or local agency involved.
 Public agencies in Alaska generally respond to public record requests within 10 working days.
 Any person waiting to access public information maintained by a public agency should be prepared to wait for this length of time, although it may come earlier.
 During this period, public officials will:

 - Inform the requester if all or part of the record is restricted from disclosure (with references to the state code supporting this decision)